Thursday, July 07, 2022

 Previously the myopia of an ANT has been to join the dots at every move, here we have Latour asking a pivotal question (similar to John Law's telling of Salmon going where you cant follow them and to the 'fact' that fluid movements are involved....where does the water start or finish .... and for me to the Whanganui river and our te reo whakatuaki E rere kau mai te Āwanui, Mai i te Kāhui maunga ki Tangaroa / I am the river, and the river is me.

-And i become enmeshed... i take a bite of ANT and again, I am swallowed....
+And i become enmeshed... i dip into ANT and again, I am immersed....

 This is what i love about ANT, there is no up down, in out... the network exists, and reflexively our investigation of it implicates us inside of it... as Latour had previously described,